 Staff finds the that the proposed rezoning to PUD is consistent with the LDR land use category described in Comprehensive Plan Policy FL.01.02(E), is consistent with applicable Goals, Objectives and Policies of the Comprehensive Plan, and complies with the requirements of Sec.
 5.02 and Sec.
-25.05 of the County's Land Development Code, and meets the analysis criteria described in this report above.
+25.05 of the County's Land Development Code, provides tangible public benefits, and meets the analysis criteria described in this report above.